S3 EP7: Emma Doran

 Are they frantically running around the office at the British Horse Foundation going, we've got to post something, guys?
 You know, people will think we don't care.
 Yeah, it's friends and family.

-The British Bat Trust, however, posted a picture of a bat just giving two thumbs up after Ozzy's passing.
+So, could we just check in and see what the British Horse Foundation said about our beloved?
+The British Bat Trust, however, posted a picture of a bat just giving two thumbs up after Ozzy's pass.

 You got to come back to the house now.
-You still haven't looked at that carbonara.
+You still haven't looked at that Carbonara.

-I have, no, no, no. It must be claggy by now.
+It must be claggy by now.
+It's got to be claggy.

 You know the way pasta goes.

 So I go back to the house and my daughter Ella is tidying up after dinner.
-And she shouts in, do you want me to get rid of that pasta?
-And I say, no, I actually haven't had any yet.
+And she shouts in, Do you want me to get rid of that pasta?
+And I say, No, I actually haven't had any yet.

 So then I go to the bowl a few minutes later.

-It's crammed.
+it's crammed.
 So I'm like, this is going to be hard to eat up.

-So I attempt to eat it cold and I have a few bits left.
+So I attempt to eat it cold, and I have a few bits left.
+I'm like, this is shit.

 So I say to her, could I have that protein milk?
 I'll buy you one back tomorrow.
+And she says, yeah.

-That is no dinner.
-No, but I have the protein milk and then I have a fruit corner thing I like, but a chocolate one, vanilla balls, fruit corner.
+No, but I have the protein milk and then I have a fruit corner thing I like, but a chocolate one, vanilla balls. fruit corner.

 This is bullshit.